olejon/logstream/README.md

 LogStream is inspired by Google's Material Design, and adapts to different screen sizes.

-Personally I use it fullscreen on a retired iPad to visualize logs that show the usage of some apps.
+Personally I use it fullscreen on a retired iPad to visualize logs that show the usage of some apps..

 ### Demo